The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Monday, 23th of April of 2018, the sun will rise in Geelong at 6:56 am and sunset will be at 5:45 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 2:11 am and the next low tide will be at 2:22 pm.
-The first high tide will be at 7:52 am and the next high tide at 8:52 pm.
+Today Thursday, 16th of January of 2025, the sun will rise in Geelong at 6:15:00 am and sunset will be at 8:48:24 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 6:10 am and the next high tide at 5:46 pm.
+The only low tide of the day will be at 12:18 pm.

-The tidal coefficient today is 51 (average).
-At noon the tidal coefficient increases to 54.
-The day ends with a tidal coefficient of 59.
+The tidal coefficient today is 80, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 77.
+The day ends with a tidal coefficient of 74.

 We can compare these levels with the maximum high tide recorded in the tide tables for Geelong which is of 1.1 m and a minimum height of 0.0 m.

-The following graph shows the progression of the tidal coefficient in the month of April of 2018.These values give us a rough idea of the tidal amplitude in Geelong, forecast in April.
+The following graph shows the progression of the tidal coefficient in the month of January of 2025.These values give us a rough idea of the tidal amplitude in Geelong, forecast in January.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
-But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Geelong and the wind and wave forecast in Geelong before you go fishing.
+But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Geelong, the wind in Geelong and the surf forecast in Geelong before you go fishing.

 When the solunar period coincides with sunrise or sunset, we can expect more activity than initially planned.
 These peak periods are reflected in green.
 We additionally point out in the chart the periods of greatest activity during the year with a big blue fish on the period bar + info